Benefits of 2D Modeling for River Hydraulics

 - Fewer modeling assumptions and less user judgment can yield results that are representative of actual conditions.

 - Enhanced communication with stakeholders with engaging graphics, videos of flow paths, and georeferenced results.

 - Accurate representation for complex conditions, including wide floodplains, sinuous channels, multiple channels, bends and confluences, bridge/roadway crossings, roadway overtopping, skewed roadway, tidal waterways, and bridge scour, among other conditions.

 Finally, running a 2D model doesn’t take a special computer or other equipment.
-Standard office workstations can run most 2D models, although recommended specifications include an i7 processor, a minimum of 4GB of RAM, and a dedicated graphics card.
+Standard office workstations can run most 2D models.

 For more information regarding 2D modeling or for other questions, reach out to Ayres’ Dusty Robinson, PE, and visit our River Engineering + Water Resources page.